Edd1es/LeetCode/README.md

 # LeetCode
 Structures and Algorithmic Practice

-Documentation of LeetCode style questions where I can review different structures and algorithms for itnerview questions.
+Documentation of LeetCode style questions where I can review different structures and algorithms for interview questions.